itu-itis23-kan22/InstaCapture/README.md

 4. The content will be organized in the respective directories

 ### Downloaded Content Location
-All downloaded content is saved in the `instagram_content/` directory, organized by content type:
+All downloaded content is saved in the `instagram_content/stories/` directory under the specified username.
-- Stories: `instagram_content/stories/`
-- Posts: `instagram_content/posts/`
-- Profile Pictures: `instagram_content/profile_pics/`
-- Highlights: `instagram_content/highlights/`